rektide/compfuzor/README.md

 It is written primarily as Ansible scripts, dubbed "playbooks" in their parlance.
 It provides a rich set of default directives which use a construct of context sensitivie settings to create ea consistend framework for emplacing software and processes.

+# Requirements

+Ansible 2.1.4.0 is the last version that allowed for templates in ansible_facts from non-core actions.
+Further versions will not function due to this new limitation of Ansible, as the include_defaults action will not function.

 # Conventions #

 ## Base System ##